Sylvia Forman Prize

 Note: For essays that have been submitted but not yet accepted for publication, contact the Forman Prize Chair well before the submission deadline.
 Articles already accepted or published are not eligible.
 Only one submission per student will be accepted.
 Candidates cannot receive the same AFA award more than once.

-Prizes will be awarded at the AFA Business Meeting during the 2015 AAA Annual Conference, in Denver Colorado.
+Prizes will be awarded at the AFA Business Meeting during the AAA Annual Conference, November 16-20, 2016 in Minneapolis, MN.